 The Knotwork Band

 The Knotwork Band is a Celtic folk trio based in Central Pennsylvania that performs music from Ireland, Scotland, England, and Brittany, as well as relevant American and World music.
-We pride ourselves on our versatility; audiences everywhere are impressed by our varied repertoire and wide inventory of instruments.
+We pride ourselves on our versatility; audiences everywhere are impressed by our varied repertoire and large inventory of instruments.
 Our shows include traditional folk music, covers of well-known songs in the genre, and our own original compositions.
 The House Band, Lúnasa, Old Blind Dogs, Silly Wizard, and Andy M. Stewart are our main influences.

 Celtic knotwork is an art form particular to the ancient peoples of Ireland and Scotland in which cords or lines are woven into intricate patterns and highly stylized designs.
 In imitation of Celtic knotwork, all three of us weave our individual lines together to form each complete piece of music.